-The Arts Administration program is committed to exposing its students to the growing impact of globalization on the art world.
-As part of the curriculum requirements, all Arts Administration students are required to take an International Travel Study Course.
+The Arts Administration program is committed to engaging its students with the global art world.
+As part of the curriculum requirements, students from the US are required and international students are encouraged to take an International Travel Study Course.
 Using the resources of Boston University and other partner institutions abroad, recent courses have been offered in Barcelona, Spain; Dublin, Ireland; Brussels, Belgium; London, England; and Havana, Cuba.
-Students are required to take at least one international course during their program of study.
-Arts in Barcelona is offered during spring break.
-Arts in Cuba is offered in early January.
-Comparative Cultural Policy and Administration (Dublin/London) is offered over the summer.
+Currently, MET AR 587: Arts in Barcelona is offered in the Spring semester, and MET AR 577: Comparative Cultural Policy and Administration (London/Paris) is offered during the Summer term.

 Students are responsible for their own travel and meal costs during the travel courses.
 Housing at very reasonable rates are available through the Program and billed to students’ accounts.
 Students may also arrange their own housing with advance notice to the program.
 The cost of cultural venue admissions and performances are covered by the program.

 Because Arts Administration travel courses are offered at a lower tuition level than most of the other graduate courses in the program, the overall cost for our travel courses is only modestly higher than the normal tuition for other courses in the program.
 Please note: due to the booking commitments made by the University on behalf of the students enrolled in these courses, they are not subject to the normal drop/add period.
 Once enrolled you can no longer drop them.